Coronavirus crisis: COVID-19 cases in Uttar Pradesh cross 3,000-mark, Agra to be worst-hit city

 Meanwhile, in Agra, it can be seen that the area has continued to be one of the hardest hit cities in the state with the total number of cases reaching 678.
 On Thursday, 11 more positive cases surfaced in the city.

 Also, a journalist was among two people who died due to coronavirus in Agra.
-The other patient was a woman from Sikandra, both were under treatment at the SN Medical college.
+The other patient was a woman from Sikandra, both were under treatment at the SN Medical College.

 Pangolins may possess evolutionary advantage against coronavirus: Study